 In the UK, opposite-sex couples can marry in a civil or religious ceremony.
 Same-sex couples can only get married in a civil ceremony.
 Same-sex couples can only marry in a religious ceremony if the religious organisation has agreed to carry out same-sex weddings, and the premises for the marriage is registered to marry same-sex couples.

-The couple wishing to have a civil marriage ceremony must give notice of their marriage to their local register office before it can proceed.
-You must give at least 28 days' notice at your local register office which should include details of where you intend to get married or form a civil partnership.
-You can contact your local register office to make an appointment.
-This notice of intention to marry will be publicly displayed, during which time anyone with strong grounds for objecting to the marriage is able to do so.
-Proof of name, age, nationality and address will be required in order to be able to effectively submit notice.
-In the case of parties who are divorced or widowed, proof of divorce (eg decree absolute) or death certificate are needed.
+The couple wishing to have a civil marriage ceremony must give notice of their marriage to their local registry office before it can proceed.
+You must give at least 28 days' notice at your local registry office which should include details of where you intend to get married.
+You can contact your local registry office to make an appointment.
+This notice of intention to marry will be publicly displayed, during which time anyone with strong grounds for objecting to the marriage can do so.
+Proof of name, age, nationality and address will be required to be able to effectively submit notice.
+In the case of parties who are divorced or widowed, proof of divorce (eg decree absolute) or death certificate is needed.

-Once the 28 days have passed and there are no objections, the civil marriage ceremony can take place which will be in the local register office or local authority approved premises.
+Once the 28 days have passed and there are no objections, the civil marriage ceremony can take place which will be in the local registry office or local authority approved premises.
 The marriage will be conducted by someone who is legally authorised to register marriages and vows will be exchanged, although they will not contain any religious references.
-Once completed, both partners will need to sign the marriage register and witnessed by two witnesses over the age of 16.
+Once completed, both partners will need to sign the marriage register which will need to be witnessed by two witnesses over the age of 16.